 These don’t sound too hard do they?
 They aren’t but they don’t come naturally and most graduates haven’t been asked to be accountable to someone other than themselves at this level before.
 When I step back and evaluate a new hire or a recent graduate, my criteria is almost always based on their ability to learn new things and their capacity to process information.
 College is a period of evolution and transition for most people and despite how hard you work or how hard you party, the grades you receive in your English 101 class will never enter my radar screen.
 I suppose there is something to be said for the student who does study hard and makes really great grades – this speaks to preparation and responsibility which are also desirable traits in a college grad.
 I am probably speaking from personal experience in that I blossomed late and if you took a look at the grades I got when I was “transitioning” in school, as a possible future employer, you would have missed out on what I feel would have been your best employee.
 I get to work early, I leave late, I am a self-starter, and like to think I am extremely articulate and I am a good communicator.
 Uhmm… what school did I attend to hone those skills?
 That’s right – the School of Life (Ooooooh … I got that line in my post!).

 If you are a design professional, you will also know that the different college programs out there have different areas of focus to them.
 For example, I went to The University of Texas at Austin, where admittance is extremely competitive and it is a demanding and difficult program.
-They didn’t try and teach us all the things that we would need to know when we graduated – in fact, it’s almost like they went out of their way to avoid that sort of thing.
+They didn’t try to teach us all the things that we would need to know when we graduated – in fact, it’s almost like they went out of their way to avoid that sort of thing.
 The curriculum they focused on covered the areas that I wouldn’t be exposed to once I graduated.
 They rightfully made the conclusion that if I was smart enough to get into their program, I could figure out the technical aspects of the finer points of building detailing … and they were right.

 Going to College, and therefore graduating from college, isn’t about teaching people how to solve a particular problem or perform a certain task.
 Going to college is about learning how to learn so you can hopefully solve new problems.